AustralianBioCommons/how-to-doc-guidelines/pages/00_quick_start.md

 ```

-## Update optional file(s)
+### Update optional file(s)

 There are other useful files that you can include in your repository.
 These are described in more detail here.

-### `codemeta.json`
+#### `codemeta.json`

 This is a standard metadata file type from the [CodeMeta Project](https://codemeta.github.io/).

 You can easily generate your own `codemeta.json` using this resource: https://codemeta.github.io/create/

-## Keep it simple
+### Keep it simple

 Only add the directories and structures that are needed, and highlight the purpose of each one.

-## Ensure your documentation is straightforward and easy to understand
+Ensure your documentation is straightforward and easy to understand.

-## Delete elements of the template that you do not need
+Delete elements of the template that you do not need.
 These are guidelines only, and that means you can modify, update or delete elements of the file and directory structure to suit your specific use case.

-## Register your repository
+### Register your repository

 Below are some suggestions for where to register, based on the type of software you have created.

-### Tools
+#### Tools

 - [bio.tools](https://bio.tools/)
 - [Zenodo](https://zenodo.org/)

-### Computational workflows
+#### Computational workflows

 - [WorkflowHub](https://workflowhub.eu/)
 - [Dockstore](https://dockstore.org/)